fmagrini/bayes-bay/docs/source/api/api_standard.rst

 Standard API
 ============

-.. automodule:: bayesbridge.parameterization
+.. automodule:: bayesbay.parameterization

-BayesBridge's standard API includes full-fledged utilities to define a trans-dimensional or fixed-dimensional McMC sampler and to run it.
+BayesBay's standard API includes full-fledged utilities to define a trans-dimensional or fixed-dimensional McMC sampler and to run it.

 Typically, this invovles the following steps: